seamplex/feenox/doc/tutorials/110-tensile-test/README.markdown

 invented [Unix pipelines][].
 When solving a finite-element problem, FeenoX thus needs two files:

-1. A FeenoX input file (discussed in @sec:input)
+1. A FeenoX input file (discussed in sec.
+5)
-2. A mesh file (discussed in @sec:mesh)
+2. A mesh file (discussed in sec.
+4)

-Depending on the expected results (@sec:expected) there might be zero (i.e. rule of silence) or more outputs, such as
+Depending on the expected results (sec.
+3.1) there might be zero (i.e. rule of silence) or more outputs, such as

 1. User-formatted output to the standard output (i.e. the terminal)